 - Replace your Filters.
 During the winter, make sure you are replacing your furnace filter every month.
 Make sure you are using the correct filter.
 There are even hypo-allergenic furnace filters which will help filter dust and other air pollutants from your home.

 - Get it Checked.
 Every year, call a furnace maintenance professional in to check the efficiency of your furnace.
 They will make sure it is running correctly and that there are no problems.
 A professional can tell you how much fuel you’re using each winter to heat your home.
 They can also check that your thermostat is working correctly.
-If you find that your home no longer feels as warm as it once did, it could simply be that your thermostat is broken.
+If you find that your home no longer feels as warm as it once did, it could simply be that your thermostat is broken and it’s time for a heating replacement.

 - Have it Cleaned.
 A professional can also tell you if the system needs to be cleaned.
 If they find that your furnace is dirty, they will clean the combustion area, making it safer and more efficient.